jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - Dwarf (help at the inn) Bartholomew insults Pan's name cause he's a darsh
 - Have some food and drinks after figuring out they don't really prepare dragons
 - Purchase lodging for the night, grants us access to the bath house

+#### Hit the Showers
 - Go to bath house in the inn
-  - Cannon ball splashes water onto 2 other bath patrons, Arnwund and Gauwis, who scowl at me
+  - Skógur cannon ball splashes water onto 2 other bath patrons, Arnwund and Gauwis, who scowl at me
-  - Olivia (Pan) turns into a pink spider to listen to them
+  - Pan turns into a pink spider to listen to them
   - They're talking about the Flaming Fist, the mercenary company they work for.
 Liara (head lez) heads up Flaming Fist in Chult
   - Fort Beluarian
   - Mezro
   - Talk of exotic creatures/foes like a Panther with snakes growing out of his shoulders.
 Flying dinosaur creatures that ripped apart their companion
   - Who ever is on the next expedition to the hidden city should go with caution
   - Both Rez and Pan stick up for Skógur as he is aloof and scrubbing his nasty feet

+### Retail Therapy (Round 1)
 - Virra gets studded armor even after the shop keeper insults her smell
 - Rez bought a battle axe
 - Pan gets a trinket from the shop keeper because it's pretty
 - Picked up 5 viles for Rez at the shop
 - Got Green Goo from enhancing the Green Mushrooms we found in the first session.
-Grants 1d4 + 1 health each
+Grants `1d4 + 1` health each

+### Ahoy Matey
+- Get onto Captain Zeed's ship after we all take a rest.
-- Purple berries (1 hit point) we each get 2 but they expired on our journey so use them before they spoil
+- Pan can make purple berries (`1 hit point`) which she does.
+Each of us gets 2 but they expire on our journey so use them before they spoil
 - Got on boat and about a week in some fish people board the deck and try to attack us.
 Handled nicely and fled after the initial encounter even after Pan was knocked overboard and was trying to gain the favor of sharks that are aligned with the fish folk
 - Just about reaching the coast the crew of the ship goes below deck to get the offering together for the water dragon.
 Rez is a dragon so maybe we can bargain later on or something along those lines
 - Thugs board the ship and want to steal our booty
 - Bigger ship is approaching during combat
 - Freya after attacking some of the thugs dashes to get the other below deck to help
 - Skógur is down on the deck of the boat after getting clapped up by a thug.
-- Aremag, Water Turtle Dragon is asking for "Tribute" in Draconic so Rez can understand
+- [Aremag](https://nat19.fandom.com/wiki/Aremag), Water Turtle Dragon is asking for "Tribute" in Draconic so Rez can understand
   - Knocks a thug into the water when it emerges from the depths

 [_Back to Top_](#top_of_page)